 What is a put option?

-A put option is the opposite of a call option (please also read our take on covered calls).
+A put option is the opposite of a call option (please also read our take on covered calls and the wheel trading strategy).
 A call option involves the right to buy a stock at a certain price (strike) within a certain time frame (expiration).

 A put option has a buyer and a seller.
 The buyer of a put option takes a bearish view (or uses it as a hedge), while the seller is a bit more optimistic.